 Ultimately, the question, the Court said, was whether the jury determined that the trees themselves were on the boundary, as opposed to whether or not the trees were entirely on one property or the other.
 If the jury decided that the trees were boundary line trees and that notice had been given to both parties that they were boundary line trees, then the taking of the trees by either party would be against the basic title held by either property owner and constitute the unlawful taking of timber from “the land of another”.

 Here, the jury found that at least four of the trees at issue were boundary line trees taken by Gene without color of title.
-This the case, it is clear that the statute entitles Marv to treble damages.
-We therefore affirm the ruling of the trial court on this issue.
+This being the case, it is clear that the statute entitled Marv to treble damages.

 The Court said the jury’s function was to determine whether or not Gene damaged Marv’s land, and, if so, what amount of money would compensate Marv up to the amount of the stump value.
 After that determination was made, the duty fell to the trial court to enter a judgment for triple the amount assessed by the jury.